 Skip to main content Start main content

-In accordance with the University’s policies, all full-time UGC-funded undergraduates should fulfill the mandatory requirement of Work-integrated Education (WIE).
-WIE is a work-based, structured and measurable learning experience in an industrial context which is relevant to the students’ areas of studies.
+In accordance with the University policy, all full-time UGC-funded undergraduates must fulfil the mandatory Work-Integrated Education (WIE) requirement.
+This structured, work-based learning experience must be relevant to the students’ areas of studies.

 • To provide opportunities for students to learn in both academic and workplace settings